Kentucky State Marching Band Championships: 2019 "Hybrid" Classification

 In 2019, KMEA reformulated their classification system to a "hybrid" format of band size and school size.
 Several finalist programs changed classes.
-In a very different looking class 1A, Hancock County, in their first ever state finals appearance, took home the state championship.
-Hancock County became the first school other than Williamstown, Beechwood, and Murray to win a 1A state championship since 2003.
+In a very different-looking class 1A, Hancock County, in their first-ever state finals appearance, took home the state championship.
+Hancock County became the first school other than Williamstown, Beechwood, and Murray to win a 1A state championship since 2003, and they were also the second school in the contest's history to win a state championship in their first state finals appearance (the other being Meade County in 1987).
 Williamstown also fell out of state finals for the first time since 2001, finishing 5th in 1A.
 In class 2A, longtime 1A rivals, Beechwood and Murray, finished at the top of their new class yet again with Beechwood claiming their ninth overall state championship and seventh in the 2010s, the most of any program in the state.
 In 3A, Adair County claimed their KMEA record 24th state championship barely edging out Estill County for the third straight year.
-In 4A, South Laurel edged out former 3A power Bourbon County by one tenth of a point to claim their second straight state championship, making South Laurel the first band in 4A to win more than one state championship since Madisonville-North Hopkins.
+In 4A, South Laurel edged out former 3A power Bourbon County by one-tenth of a point to claim their second straight state championship, making South Laurel the first band in 4A to win more than one state championship since Madisonville-North Hopkins.
 In 5A, Lafayette claimed their third straight state championship and 21st overall.
-After four straight state runners-up finishes, North Hardin did not compete in KMEA state championships for the first time since 2004.
+After four straight state runners-up finishes, North Hardin did not compete in the KMEA state championships for the first time since 2004.
 With the state championship, Lafayette's director, Chuck Smith tied former Adair County director, Tim Allen for the most KMEA state championships with 18.
+This would be Chuck Smith's final championship, as he retired in 2021 following health issues.

 In 2020, KMEA was set to reformat their championships to a "6 and 6" format.
 Six bands from each class in each region advance to state semifinals (for a total of 12 semifinalists in each class) and 6 bands from each class move on to state finals (for a total of 30 state finalists).
 This is the first major change to the KMEA championship format since its inception in 1986.
 This reformat was delayed to 2021 by the COVID-19 pandemic.